The River Rother, (RFA Waters)

 - No game to be interfered with or otherwise damaged;

 - No tents, ‘bivvies’ or similar structures to be pitched;

 - No vehicle to be parked on or driven onto any bank or adjoining field, or in any way which might cause an obstruction;

 - No litter or rubbish to be left;

 - No radio, tape recorder or similar noisy appliance to be used;

 - No gaff to be used;

-- The Committee of the RFA shall have the right to ban or expel any person or Member club or other organisation if in its judgement there is a breach of the Constitution and / or Rules.
+- The Committee of the RFA shall have the right to ban or expel any person or Member club or other organisation if in its judgement there is a breach of the Rules.
 Before exercising this right the Committee shall enquire into the case and the person or persons concerned shall be given the opportunity to defend or justify their actions by appearing before the Committee.
 Any decision then made by the Committee concerning any such matter shall by simple majority vote.
 Chairman to have the casting vote.
 Any decision then resulting shall be final.